JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] document single_press stuff in player_action and refer to readme
   - [x] refactor use_item system
   - [x] we have sync issues again, but only in multi-player (not sync test)
-  - [ ] updating inventory does not work in sync test.
+  - [x] updating inventory does not work in sync test.
+It only keeps one item in inventory and it cannot be selected via mouse nor key.
+Issue was that I forgot to add the Rollback component to items!
   - [x] Why is player 0 always visible to player 1 now?!?
   - [x] respond to mouse click on inventory title to toggle too.
 Interesting to see how to handle mouse inputs.
 But may still defer.
 - [ ] data driven dungeon monsters and items